Yura52/delu/README.rst

 .. __INCLUDE_0__

 DeLU is a general-purpose library for PyTorch users.
-DeLU simplifies training loops, facilitates reproducibility, helps with models evaluation and other typical Deep Learning tasks.
+DeLU simplifies training loops, facilitates reproducibility, helps with model evaluation and other typical Deep Learning tasks.
 DeLU is a toolbox, not a framework:

 - your training loop stays the same (regardless of whether it is powered by a simple Python loop or by a specialized framework)